Falmouth Cutter 26

 The Falmouth Cutter 26 is an American sailboat that was designed by Lyle Hess as a cruiser.

 Production

 The design was built by Russell Yachts in Morehead City, North Carolina, United States.
 Nine boats were completed, but it is now out of production.

 Design

 The Falmouth Cutter 26 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
-It is a cutter rigged sloop with a plumb stem, an angled transom, a keel and transom-hung rudder controlled by a tiller and a fixed long keel.
+It is a cutter rigged sloop with a plumb stem, an angled transom, a fixed long keel and transom-hung rudder controlled by a tiller.
 It displaces 12000 lb and carries 3708 lb of lead ballast.

 The boat has a draft of 4.75 ft with the standard keel.